Verbs, Nouns, and the Hierarchy of Action in Service Design

 Practice theory's integration

 Practice theory offers perhaps the most sophisticated integration of verbs and nouns.
 Shove, Pantzar, and Watson's (2012) The Dynamics of Social Practice argues that practices - not individuals or behaviours - are the proper unit of analysis.
 Practices are constituted by three interconnected elements: materials (objects, infrastructures, tools), competences (know-how, skills), and meanings (social significance, aspirations).
+This integrates some other things I've written about before about the primacy of meaning in design.

 Katrini (2018) summarises: "practices in general consist of three main elements: materials, competencies, and meanings".
 This maps onto our grammatical categories: nouns for materials, verbs for the competent performance of actions, and something like adjectives and adverbs for the meanings and manner of practice.